On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Preliminary

 \section{Preliminary}

-In this section, we will first briefly show the derivation of the system \eqref{CS} from the original C-S model, then we will introduce some basic concepts and previous results that will be used in later sections.
-Hereinafter, we will occasionally omit the time variable $t$ (or $s$) for convenience, and $D$ is viewed to be a function of time $t$ unless otherwise specified.
+In this section, we will first briefly show the formulation of the system \eqref{CS} from the original C-S model, then we will introduce some basic notions and a priori results that will be used in later sections.